StoKatze/Automatic-Floodlights-For-3D-Printer-Octoprint-server-/README.md

-# PLEASE NOTE - If you are using Octoprint, you can use its event system.
+# PLEASE NOTE - If you are using Octoprint, you can use its event manager.
 No need to do all of this.
 Check my new repository for more info: https://github.com/StoKatze/Automatic-Floodlights-for-3D-Printer-Octoprint-server-event-

 This repository will be archived.